mrkcor/emphloyer/README.md

 <?php
 // $pipelineBackend defines the pipeline backend to use
 $pipelineBackend = new \Emphloyer\Pdo\PipelineBackend("mysql:dbname=emphloyer_example;host=localhost", "user", "password");
-// $numberOfEmployees determines the number of concurrent jobs to run, each job is forked off using pcntl_fork
+// $employees determines the number of concurrent jobs, each job is forked off using pcntl_fork.
+Each entry is used, so if you specify duplicates that will simply add more employees for those types.
-$numberOfEmployees = 4;
+$employees = array(
-?>
+   array("exclude" => array("reports"), "employees" => 2), // fork up to two processes for jobs of any type except 'reports'
+   array("only" => array("reports", "stuff"), "employees" => 1), // fork up to one process for jobs of the types 'reports' and 'stuff' array("employees" => 4), // fork up to four processes for jobs of any type );
 ```

 After setting your configuration file you can have Emphloyer process jobs like